smashsend/smashsend-node/README.md

     <a href="https://track.example.com/12345">Track your package</a>
   `,
   text: 'Your order #12345 has shipped.
 Track at: https://track.example.com/12345',
-  groupBy: 'order-shipped', // Group analytics by email type
+  groupBy: 'order-shipped', // (Optional) Group analytics by email type
   settings: {
     trackClicks: true,
     trackOpens: true,